cober2019/Network-Automation/README.md

 Not all elements below have to be included in the python code.
 I can remove policing if i dont intend to uses that option.
 In the example below I've given an option to shape or police.

 Program output for nested policy-map with shaping.
-The python code can be viewed on the qos_configuration function.
+The python code can be viewed in the qos_configuration function.

 -<config>
 -	<native xmlns="http://cisco.com/ns/yang/Cisco-IOS-XE-native">